 A candidate for a degree may also complete the requirements of a minor, either in Dedman College or in one of the other undergraduate schools of the University.
 Advisers in the minor programs assist students in selecting a minimum of 15 hours, including at least nine at the advanced level, suitable for meeting requirements for a minor.
 Coursework counting toward a minor may not be taken pass/fail.
 All advanced courses required for the minor must be passed with a grade of C- or better.
 At least half of the advanced hours required by Dedman minors must be completed in approved SMU credit courses and may not be transferred or taken pass/fail.
 In addition, Dedman College requires a cumulative GPA of 2.000 for all courses attempted for completion of a major or minor.
 All courses attempted that could count toward the major/minor are included in determining the major/minor GPA.
 Minors must be officially declared (or changed) through the Dedman College Office of Records and Academic Services.

 General Requirements

 Student Responsibility for Completion of Degree Plan

-Students are required to attend a Dedman Majors Meeting at the time of their acceptance into a major in the college.
-Detailed information concerning academic regulations and degree requirements will be provided and discussed at that time.
 Students are individually responsible for knowing and complying with all regulations and requirements that may apply to their respective programs.

 Application for a Degree